christineNg1028/Better-Bytes/README.md

 Welcome to the Better Bytes Healthy Alternative program!

 In this program, you can enter your favourite baking recipes and compile them into a <u>recipe book</u>.
 When you add ingredients, the <u>unhealthy ones are detected</u> and you are able to swap them with <u>alternatives</u> to increase the nutritional value of your overall recipe.
+This saves you the time from having to do your own research!